Nicky Forster: Dover Athletic

 On 27 September 2011, he was appointed player-manager of Dover Athletic after the departure of Martin Hayes.
 He appeared on the substitutes' bench in the first league match of the season, a 2–2 home draw with Farnborough on 18 August 2012.
 Forster made his Dover debut as a 46th-minute substitute for Calum Willock in a 1–0 home loss to Chelmsford City on 4 September.

 In January 2013, with Dover still third in the table despite five consecutive losses, Forster was placed on gardening leave; the club appointed Chris Kinnear the following day.

 Staines Town

 Forster was appointed as the replacement for Marcus Gayle as manager of Staines Town on 8 January 2015, with the task of keeping them in the Conference South.
 However, Staines Town were relegated to the Isthmian League Premier Division at the end of the 2014–15 season.

 Personal life

 As of 2020, Forster ran The Spot Wellness Centre in Godstone.
 His stepson, Jake Forster-Caskey, is also a footballer.
+Outside of football, Forster has also advised Surrey-based long-distance runner Jack Kavanagh.